-A sling will be worn for 4-6 weeks from date of surgery (unless specified differently by your surgeon).
 If you are given a sling at your pre-operative appointment, YOU MUST BRING IT WITH YOU TO SURGERY.
 The Doctor will tell you when to discontinue use.
+Once out of sling, no restrictions to range of motion.
+No lifting more than 1-2 pounds.

 Swelling and bruising is expected after surgery.
 Swelling goes down the arm with gravity.
-Please squeeze the ball on the sling and use your hand to write, type, iPad, and computer.
-This well help the swelling go down.
+Please squeeze the ball on the sling and use your hand to write, type, iPad, computer.
+This will help the swelling go down.